top of page

 The earliest Minoan reference to Genii appears c.
 1800 - 1700 BCE.
 The Minoan Genius has origins in the Egyptian Hippopotamus Goddess Taweret.
 In Egypt, Taweret is the deity of fertility, pregnancy, childbirth and protector of small children.

 Her name translates to "She Who is Great".
-Taweret is a mix of lion and crocodile, with pendulous human breasts and toothy head of a hippopotamus, a powerful goddess who can be quick to anger.
-She is pacified partly with ephitets such as "Mistress of Pure Water" and "Lady of Heaven".
+Taweret is a mix of lion and crocodile, with pendulous human breasts and toothy head of a hippopotamus, powerful and quick to anger.
+She is pacified partly with epithets such as "Mistress of Pure Water" and "Lady of Heaven".

-The fabulous piece above is a Taweret figurine with the favored brilliant blue color.
-The figure is treated with quartz crystals and heat in a sintering process (Ancient Egyptian: tjehenet) to achieve the beautiful glaze.
+The fabulous piece above is a faience Taweret figurine with the favored brilliant blue color.
+The figure is treated with quartz crystals and heated in a sintering process (Ancient Egyptian: tjehenet) to achieve the beautiful glaze.

-Sintering covers the base material in a vitreous or glassy coating.
-It can create bright lusterous color often in translucent blue or green.
+As the primary process of faience, sintering covers the base material in a vitreous or glassy coating.
+It can create bright lustrous color often in translucent blue or green.
 The Minoan Greeks are very fond of blue in art and fashion.

 The Genius may be part of the sacrfiicial ritual.
 According to author Judith Weingarten: